 A lot of CRMs claim to have a QuickBooks integration.
 But be careful, not all integrations are easy to set up or have the features you need.
 Many only integrate through a third-party app, meaning extra costs.
 You'll want to pick one that's easy to set up, easy to use but that also does everything you need it to.

-First, let’s take a look at why you shouldn’t just use QuickBooks as a CRM, and then we’ll look at some of the best CRMs that integrate with QuickBooks and QuickBooks Online.
+First, let's take a look at the benefits of integrating QuickBooks with a CRM, and then we'll look at some of the best CRMs that integrate with QuickBooks & QuickBooks Online, and how customers rated them.

 When you do this, it will make what you know about your customers spring to life.
 You'll know where they're at in the buying process.
 You'll be able to record communication preferences and record a conversation history.
 You'll be able to make sure someone on your team is responsible for that relationship.
 And this is a 360-degree view that everyone on your team can see.

-Now that we’ve mentioned what you’ll get out of choosing a CRM that connects with QuickBooks, let’s take a look at the CRMs.
+Now that we've mentioned what you'll get out of choosing a CRM that connects with QuickBooks, let's take a look at the best rated CRMs.

 Capsule is a smart, simple CRM that's easy-to-use but also highly customizable to different businesses' needs.
 The QuickBooks Online integration that Capsule offers is slick, quick to install, and easy to use.
 Recent reviews are positive and praise Capsule for how easy the integration is to set up and sync.